 - How has your relationship to food changed?
 Have you been cooking more?
 Ordering takeout?

 How Should I Document My Experience?

 It’s up to you.
 For submission to the archives, we recommend written accounts (e.g. a journal or blog post), short video accounts (2-5 minutes), audio accounts (e.g. podcast, interviews), or photographs.

 What Kinds of Materials Do You Accept?

 We can accept material in a variety of formats such as handwritten documents, digital documents, video or audio files, web pages, or photos.
-While the University Libraries are closed, we’ll be unable to accept physical materials, but digital materials can be submitted anytime.
-When we are able to return to work on campus, we can work with you to donate physical materials.
+Submitting physical materials require advance coordination, but digital materials can be submitted anytime.

 What Happens After I Submit My Material?

 - When we receive your submission, we will review it and check in with you if we have any questions.
 The digital files will be added to the library’s digital repository where they will be preserved as a permanent part of the University Archives.

 - We will add a short description of your submission to the library catalog and open it up for people to view.